Welcoming the New Year like a true Jedi.

 But before that, allow me to share something.
 For whatever reason, New Year’s Eves never turn out right for me.
 This, no matter what I do, how hard I plan.

 Something inevitably goes “wrong” before the big hour.

 Take for example those years in the late 90s.
 (My varsity/party years) Once, I got so smashed I didn’t notice the countdown happening around me.

-Two years ago, 2016 New Year’s Eve.
-The evening started off decent enough; I had a pleasant second viewing of The Force Awakens at Capitol Theatre.
+Two years ago in 2016, the evening started off decent enough; I had a pleasant second viewing of The Force Awakens at Capitol Theatre.
 Thereafter, curiosity got the better of me and I decided to take a stroll around the Marina Bay area, just so, you know, to “check out” the festive crowds.

 2017 wasn’t too bad.
 I watched La La Land, then managed to secure a spot along the main road to catch the fireworks.
-I was actually quite pleased with myself for discovering that great spot, it was nice and spacey and kind of deserted.
+I was actually quite pleased with myself too for discovering that great spot, it was nice and spacey and kind of deserted.
 And then I discovered, at the stroke of midnight, why it was so spacey.
 The substation across the road effectively blocked out half the fireworks.

 As for last night, what happened was this.
 Traumatised by yesterdays, I was determined to do it “right” this time.
 I pre-purchased entry tickets for The Float @ Marina Bay, and got there before 9.
 The big plan was that I would INSTALL myself on one of the seats and spend the remaining hours of 2017 toying with my phone, right up to midnight.